|Light Rail Transit Association

 This mezzanine level was extended in 2001 to give access to steps and escalators down to the new Fairfield Street entrance.
 This entrance is for passengers arriving and departing by taxi and car.

-Metrolink was originally provided with two lifts one from arrival platform to the mezzanine and main line levels and second lift which operates between departure platform and mezzanine level.
+Metrolink was originally provided with two lifts one from the outbound platform to mezzanine and main line levels and second lift which operates between inbound platform and mezzanine level.

 The original entrance ramp is now reserved for pedestrians, Metroshuttle and rail replacement bus services.
-The free orange and purple Metroshuttle services link to the City Centre, Spinning Fields and Salford Central station.
-See the TfGM Metroshuttle page for more details.
+See the TfGM Metroshuttle page for more details, including revised routes and times.

 See City South for a description of the segregated line to the south.